fjavierm/security-plus/README.md

 this is going to be a live project, I wanted to be free to edit, change or redo the different sections and be able to write this in a non-linear way.
 Be able to review things and add new information to the sections already finished.

-I hope, if you have landed here, this document can be of any use for you.
+I hope, if you have landed here, this document can be of any use to you.

 ## Exam Objectives (Domains)